 Quick Summary

-The Defense Logistics Agency (DLA) Energy, on behalf of the U.S. Navy, has issued a Request for Information (RFI) seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and the utilization of underutilized land and resources.
-This RFI applies to various Navy CONUS locations, including Naval Station Mayport, FL.
-Responses are due by May 29, 2026.
-This is for planning purposes only and does not constitute a solicitation.
+The Defense Logistics Agency (DLA), on behalf of the United States Navy (USN), has issued a Request for Information (RFI) seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources.
+This RFI focuses on improving operational readiness and reducing long-term sustainment costs for DFSPs across Navy CONUS locations, including Naval Station Mayport, FL.
+Responses are due by May 29, 2026, at 3:00 p.m. local Fort Belvoir, VA time.

 Scope of Interest